cometbft/cometbft/docs/references/config/config.toml.md

 | Value type          | string (duration) |
 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0s"`      |

+A node that receives +2/3 precommits for a block commits that block.
+This is a successful consensus round.
+If no block gathers +2/3 precommits, the node cannot commit.
+This is an unsuccessful consensus round and the node will start an additional round of consensus.
+Before starting the next round, the node waits for `timeout_precommit` time.
+This gives the node a chance to wait for additional precommits and to possibly observe +2/3 precommits for a block, which would allow the node to commit that block in the current round.

+Setting `timeout_precommit` to `0s` means that the validator will not wait for additional precommits (other than the mandatory +2/3) before moving to the next round.
+This has important liveness implications and should be avoided.

 ### consensus.timeout_precommit_delta
 How much the timeout_precommit increases with each round.